ember-cli/ember-cli.github.io/_posts/2014-04-03-getting-started.md

 #### Node

-First, install the latest stable version of Node (version 4.4.x).
+First, install the latest version of Node.

 To do so, either follow the installation instructions on [nodejs.org](http://nodejs.org/), or use your preferred package manager (such